 Only late that day did I met the officer that commanded the 66th Regiment - La Ngoc Chau, the regimental political officer.
-Chau revealed that the regimental formation had been dismantled by the enemy, and he had lost communication and was only in control of 7th Battalion and the enemy situation close to this battalion.
+Chau revealed that the regimental formation had been dismantled by the enemy, and he had lost communication and was only in control of the 7th Battalion and the enemy situation close to this battalion.

 The information provided by political officer Chau coupled with reports from recon teams, allowed us to identify the enemy confronting our 7th Battalion was US 1st Battalion minus belonging to 3rd Air Cavalry Brigade.
-I and Dang Vu Hiep, as commanders of the forward command post, after a brief consultation, decided to use 7th Battalion to swiftly attack US 1st Battalion.
+I and Dang Vu Hiep, as commanders of the forward command post, after a brief consultation, decided to use the 7th Battalion to swiftly attack US 1st Battalion.